 Invest in tech and tools

 Agree with your home office on a default video/audio software, and make sure the whole company knows.
 This way you’re not wasting the first five minutes of every meeting deciding between Skype and Google Hangouts.
 If technology is failing you – choppy video or dropped calls – talk to your HR lead, office manager or system administrator to make sure that you have the right tools in place.
 Many companies say they’re committed to creating a remote working culture but are using cheap speakers or out-of-date webcams.
 It’s worth investing in higher quality hardware to keep communication lines clear.
-(GitHub has a fantastic resource page on this.)

 Get help from HR